FUSEEProjectTeam/Fusee/src/Uniplug/Cinema4D/README.txt

 How to build the solution
 -------------------------
 PREREQUISITES
-1. Swig (2.0.4) must be self-built with patch 3305130 (C# csdirectorin pre/post attribute support) applied and the path to swig.exe must be part of the system path - see App.
-1 below.
+1. Swig (3.0.x) must be installed (obsolete: self-built with patch 3305130 (C# csdirectorin pre/post attribute support) applied) and the path to swig.exe must be part of the system path - see App.
+1 below.)
 2. Cinema4D must be installed and the path to the installation directory must be set in the system variable C4D_DIR
 3. Mono (Latest Stable Version: 2.10.2) must be installed and the path to the installation must be set in the system variable MONODIR
 4. The mono installation's bin dir (e.g. C:\Programme\Mono-2.10.2\bin) must be added to the system path

-Make sure you are bulding one of the [Debug|Release] [Win32|X64] Solution Configurations.
+Make sure you are bulding one of the [Debug|(not recommended:Release)] [(obsolete: Win32)|X64] Solution Configurations.

 The Swig project contains no source code, only the Swig input file (C4dApi.i).
 This is used in the project's Custom Build Step (Projet Properties -> Custom Build Step -> Command Line).
 There are two prerequisites to buld the Swig project:
 1. The directory Projects/Managed/C4dApi must exist (you must create it by hand, if you build for the first time) and be empty (you must empty it by hand each time you build).